jdreaver/postgres-experiments/README.md

 # TODO

 Minor cleanups:
-- Make interface for StateBackend, have `etcd` be an implementation, and move etcd code into `etcd.go`
 - Clean up `observed-state`
   - Only store data we need
   - Don't just copy names from `pg_stat_*` tables.
 Give names semantic meaning.